 Acrylic fabrication is the process of creating component parts or end-products from acrylic materials.
 Acrylic plastic materials are used for the construction of a wide variety of products.
-These products can be found throughout industrial, commercial and consumer products contexts.
+These products can be found throughout industrial, commercial, and consumer products contexts.

 Acrylic plastics are characterized primarily by their optical clarity compared to other plastic varieties.
 At a glance, colorless acrylic plastic may be confused for glass.
-In fact, acrylic plastics are sometimes used as glass substitutes; this is often the case for beverage containers, windows and many other products.
-In addition to their qualities of optical clarity, acrylic plastics can easily be colored during their production; acrylic plastics are available in almost any color.
+In fact, acrylic plastics are sometimes used as glass substitutes.
+This is often the case for beverage containers, windows, and many other products.
+In addition to their qualities of optical clarity, acrylic plastics can easily be colored during their production.
+Acrylic plastics are available in almost any color.

 A variety of plastic manufacturing processes can be involved in the production of acrylic plastic products.
-Extrusion is one of the most common plastic component production processes, and many plastic fabricators offer it.
-The process involves collecting a stock of raw plastic, heating and pressurizing it and forcing it through a specially shaped extrusion die.
+Extrusion is one of the most common plastic component production processes and many plastic fabricators offer it.
+This process involves collecting a stock of raw plastic, heating, and pressurizing it, then forcing it through a specially shaped extrusion die.
 When the plastic emerges on the other side of the die, it is a newly-extruded plastic product.
 This method can be used to produce extruded acrylic rods, tubes, pipes, and profiles.

 Molding is another popular acrylic plastic production process.
 It also involves heating and pressurizing raw plastic, but, instead of forcing the plastic through a die, the process involves forcing the plastic into a molding cavity.
 It can be used to create more complex parts, such as vehicle headlights, beverage containers, and even musical instruments.

 While acrylic plastic is a popular material, it is not without its drawbacks.
 It does not corrode when exposed to UV radiation, but it also does not block it.
 Some other plastic varieties are capable of absorbing UV radiation.